aucontraire/holbertonschool-higher_level_programming/0x0D-SQL_introduction/README.md

 * 4-first_table.sql: script that creates a table called first_table in the current database in your MySQL server
 * 5-full_table.sql: script that prints the full description of the table first_table from the database hbtn_0c_0 in your MySQL server
 * 6-list_values.sql: script that lists all rows of the table first_table from the database hbtn_0c_0 in your MySQL server
+* 7-insert_value.sql:  script that inserts a new row in the table first_table (database hbtn_0c_0) in your MySQL server